goperreault/goperreault.github.io/proj_emeraldashborer.md

 ![EAB Site Removal](./MissSite1_1.jpg)

 ## Current Tree Status
-During the summer of 2019 I will be visiting Creditview Woods Park to observe the current status of the trees.
 I had visited the site in 2017 where I noticed the effects of the removal in the forested areas.

 The following map shows the current trees located in Creditview Woods Park based on the city's tree data inventory.
 <div id="mapidtreecwp" style="width: 700px; height: 600px">